tarun-veeraraghavan-mv/Stratify/README.md

    git clone https://github.com/tarun-veeraraghavan-mv/Stratify.git
    ```

-2. Setup Postgres and Redis databases for server to connect to:
+2. Setup Postgres and Redis databases for server to connect to: (Make sure you have Docker Desktop installed in your local machine.
+If not visit 👉 [here](https://docs.docker.com/desktop/setup/install/mac-install/))
    In root of directory run
    ```bash
    docker-compose up --build